ttdevelopers/Turntable-Remix/README.md

 3. Load unpacked extension
 4. Load/refresh turntable.fm

+##Latest Changes##
+**01.22.12**
+* Added Auto-awesome, which can be enabled by clicking the awesome button a second time
+* Listener, upvote and downvote counts now update on room entry

 ##Notes##
 * Awesome & Lame count UI double as buttons
 * To display room info, simply click the room name.